From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

-where $\eta(\e) = -2\e \ln(2\e)$.
-Moreover, the mapping that takes the index $k \in [t]$ and a state $\ket{\psi}$ as inputs and outputs the state $U_k \ket{\psi}$ can be performed by a classical randomized precomputation with expected runtime $O(n^2 \polylog n)$ and a quantum circuit of size $O(n \polylog n)$.
-The number of unitaries $t$ can be taken to be a power of two. \end{corollary} \begin{proof} The proof is basically the same as the proof of Theorem \ref{thm:explicit-ur2}, except that we repeat the construction $h = \ceil{\log(1/\e)/\log(8/7)}$ times.
+where $\binent$ is the binary entropy function.
+Moreover, the mapping that takes the index $k \in [t]$ and a state $\ket{\psi}$ as inputs and outputs the state $U_k \ket{\psi}$ can be performed by a classical precomputation with polynomial runtime and a quantum circuit of size $O(n \polylog (n/\e))$.
+The number of unitaries $t$ can be taken to be a power of two. \end{corollary} \begin{proof} The proof is basically the same as the proof of Theorem \ref{thm:explicit-ur2}, except that we repeat the construction $h = \Theta(\log(1/\e)/\log(8/7))$ times.
 We thus have

 We obtain a set of $t \leq \left(\frac{n}{\e}\right)^{c\log(1/\e)}$ unitary transformations.
 Applying Proposition \ref{prop:metric-to-entropic}, we get

 \comment{ We added $\e \geq 10/\sqrt{n}$ to make sure that